-The Georgetown University in Qatar Office of Admissions is pleased to work in partnership with school counselors throughout the year.
-We hope that the information provided below will help you assist your students throughout the application process.
-You will find important information about applying including our admissions and financial aid policies, timelines, high school preparation guidelines, and the many resources and opportunities at Georgetown.
-If you have additional questions about the admissions process we encourage you to contact the admissions office directly at +974 4457-8200 or via email.
+Preparing for college can be a complicated process.
+We have provided a road map to help you and your students navigate the process, including information on financial aid policies, timelines, high school preparation guidelines, and the many resources and opportunities at Georgetown.
+If you have additional questions about the admissions process, please don’t hesitate to contact Admissions at +974 4457-8200 or via email.

 - Application Form